Medically reviewed by Drugs.com. Last updated on July 16, 2020.

 Shampoo: Store between 20°C and 25°C (68°F and 77°F); excursions permitted between 15°C and 30°C (59°F and 86°F)

-Solution: Do not use near an open flame.
+Solution: Store at controlled room temperature; recommendations may vary; refer to manufacturer’s labeling.
+Do not use near an open flame.

 Spray: Store at room temperature; do not expose to temperatures >30°C (86°F).
 Do not freeze or refrigerate.
 Spray is flammable; do not use near open flame.